Sales

 Here’s how to use engagement as a prospecting tool:

 These micro-interactions are warm signals.
-You don’t need to jump into a hard pitch, you just need to start a conversation.
+You don’t need to jump into a hard pitch — using automated LinkedIn outreach for routine tasks can give you more time to craft thoughtful, personalized messages.

 Here’s a simple message you can use: